AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson5.rst

     passing through the table surface.
 Similarly motion constraints such as joint angle motions need a driving force to maintain the specified trajectory.

-By default, all drivers in your model apply the necessary constraint forces (also called constraint reactions) for their own kinematic constraints.
+By default, all drivers in your model apply the necessary constraint forces (also called driver reactions) for their respective kinematic constraints.

 **The constraint "force" is actually a generalized force i.e. whether it is actually a force or torque depends on the type of measure that a driver constrains.
 For example, a driver on a rotational measure, will apply torques, while one on